ianblenke/coreos-vagrant-flannel-kubernetes-libswarm-panamax-deis-kibana-elastisearch-grafana-influxdb/README.md

 Kelsey assumes VMWare Fusion above.
 As the [CoreOS Vagrant](https://github.com/coreos/coreos-vagrant) works with VirtualBox or VMWare Fusion.

-The Makefile included runs through the steps in an automated fashion.
+The start.sh script included runs through the steps in an automated fashion.

 Prerequisites: